-Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (hereinafter: “MLI”) negotiated within OECD/G20 which modifies bilateral tax treaties in order to eliminate double taxation entered into force in Croatia on 1 June 2021.
-Croatian MLI covers 65 DTT's.
+The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) negotiated within the Organisation for Economic Co-operation and Development (OECD)/G20, which modifies bilateral tax treaties in order to eliminate double taxation, entered into force in Croatia on 1 June 2021.
+The Croatian MLI covers 66 double taxation treaties (DTTs).

 In December 2022, United States and Croatia signed the DTT.
 The new tax treaty will enter into force after both countries have notified each other that they have completed their requisite domestic procedures.